-9.13 Pavement Cafes and External Areas
+9.14 Pavement Cafes and External Areas

-The provision of tables and chairs outside premises can enhance the attractiveness of a venue and the implementation of the smokefree legislation has resulted in an increase in the number of outdoor seating/smoking areas for customers of licensed premises.
+The provision of tables and chairs outside premises can enhance the attractiveness of a venue.
+The implementation of the smokefree legislation and impact of Covid 19, where legislative changes by Government made it easier for licensees to provide outside spaces for licensable activities, has resulted in an increase in the number of outdoor seating/smoking areas for customers.
 However, regard should be had to ensure that the use of such areas will not cause nuisance to the occupiers of other premises in the vicinity.

-9.14 External areas used for smoking
+9.15 External areas used for smoking